ZachWPrice/SetPort/README.md

         -e ['ENVVAR']   Used along -p or --port, used to specify an environment variable to use as the port, the default is 'PORT'
 ```
 ####Localization:
-  Currently English and Spanish are the only supported languages.
-The software will look at a few enfironment variables to find which language to use
+  Currently English and Spanish are the only supported languages supported by default.
+The software will look at a few enfironment variables to find which language to use.
+  If you would like to add any languages, please create a folder with the cooresponding two-character language code. with the same files found in the provided language folders.
+  All information in those folder should follow the same structure, and all files must be included.
+Otherwise the software will exhibit undefined behavior.

 ####Purpose:
   This is a school project at UVU under instructor Wagstaff.
 Who approved of this project being put into a Git repository.